 Here is a quick list of things that you should never say to your workers’ comp doctor, even if you are getting a second opinion:

-- Never lie about your previous injuries or pre-existing medical treatment or conditions.
+- Never lie about prior injuries, pre-existing conditions, or medical history.

-- Never lie about the extent of your work injury or how it happened.
+- Never lie about the extent of your workplace injury or how it happened.